-Justice Center Reportable Significant Incident classifications: The severity of the situation, may result in, or has the · able potential to result in, harm to the health, safety, or welfare of a service recipient.
+Justice Center Reportable Significant Incident classifications: The severity of the situation, may result in, or has the reasonably foreseea able potential to result in, harm to the health, safety, or welfare of a service recipient.
 Report to the Justice Center.
-Notify OPWDD, UH CEO , COO, Dept Dir, Dept Mgr., QA, Care coordinator, Emergency Contact, etc. Conduct Between Service Recipients Sexual conduct between service recipients, (both receive services), one of both are not able to determine consent.
+Notify O, COO, Program Dir, Program Mgr., QI, Care coordinator, Emergency Contact, etc. Conduct Between Service Recipients Physical conduct between service recipients, intentionally or recklessly causing physical injury requiring more than First Aid.
+Sexual conduct between service recipients; (both receive services); one or both are not able to determine consent.
+Sexual contact between service recipients; one or both are not able to determine consent and coercion/force was used.
 Seclusion Conduct on the part of an employee that is inconsistent with a service recipients service plan; placement of an individual in a room or area from which he or she cannot, or perceives that they cannot leave at will.
 Unauthorized Use of Time-Out A service recipient removed from regular programming to isolate in a room or area for the convenience of an employee or as a substitute for programming; sending them to their room.
-Medication Error with Adverse Effect Administration of a prescribed or over-the-colliner medication, which is inconsistent with the administration directions resulting in Inappropriate Use of Restraints Ta service recipients service pian and/or generally accepted treatment practices.
-Restraint includes any manual pharmacological or Mistreatment Conduct of an employee that is inconsistent with the service recipients service plan, generally accepted treatment practices, applicable laws, regulations or policies, that impairs or creates a reasonably foreseeable potential to impair the health, safety, or welfare of a service recipient.
+Medication Error with Adverse Effect Administration of a prescribed or over-the-counter medication, which is inconsistent with the administration directions resulting in adverse effect on a service recipient.
+Adverse effect: the unanticipated, undesirable or unfavorable side effect.
+Inappropriate Use of Restraints Use of a restraint when the technique used, the amount of force used, or the situation in which the restraint is used is inconsistent with a service recipients service plan and/or generally accepted treatment practices.
+Restraint includes any manual, pharmacological or mechanical measure or device to immobilize or limit the ability of a person to freely move their arms, legs or body.
+Mistreatment Conduct of an employee that is inconsistent with the service recipients service plan, generally accepted treatment practices, applicable laws, regulations or policies, that impairs or creates a reasonably foreseeable potential to impair the health, safety, or welfare of a service recipient.
 Missing Person at risk for injury The unexpected absence of a service recipient that, based on the person's history and current condition, exposes them to risk of injury.
 Unauthorized Absence Unexpected or unauthorized absence of a service recipient after formal search procedures have been initiated by the agency.
 Take into consideration their habits, deficits, capabilities, health and safety concerns to determine when formal search procedures must be initiated; immediately upon discovery of an absence involving a service recipient whose absence constitutes a recognized potential danger to their well-being or others.
 Choking with Known Risk Partial or complete blockage of the upper airway by an inhaled or swallowed foreign object or food that leads to a partial or complete inability to breathe requiring physical intervention to clear the blockage.
 Known risk for choking and a written directive addressing that risk.
 Choking with no Known Risk Partial or complete blockage of the upper airway by an inhaled or swallowed foreign object or food that leads to a partial or complete inability to breathe requiring physical intervention to clear the blockage.
 No known risk for choking: no concern to require a plan in place to address choking risks.